 For fun, let’s look at a few of her major points:

-how can i buy Topiramate Somers Says: “You’ll lose weight sleeping if you sleep with balanced hormones.”
+where can you buy finast Somers Says: “You’ll lose weight sleeping if you sleep with balanced hormones.”
 (That is a direct quote–I can’t make this stuff up.)

 I Say: Show me the double-blind, placebo controlled study that proves people on hormones lose weight in their sleep.

 Somers Says: Thyroid hormone keeps her strong, cures her constipation and thickens her stringy hair.

 Ok, this one deserves a little closer attention.
 She didn’t mention in the speech what type of thyroid she takes.
 But in her books she parrots the advice given by the anti-aging industry, which is that everyone should take Armour thyroid, which is derived from pigs.
 I investigated this claim while reporting my book, and I don’t buy it.
 Armour thyroid fell out of favor in the 1950s, when drug companies learned how to synthesize copies of T4–one form of thyroid, which the human body processes into another form called T3.
 The problem with Armour is that it contains both T4 and T3, which can cause an overdose of T3.
 That in turn can put patients at risk of atrial fibrillation and arrhythmias.

 And there’s another problem.
 Throughout this speech and her books, Somers expresses disdain for Premarin and PremPro, the estrogen products for menopausal women that are derived from the urine of pregnant horses.
 Somers believes bio-identical estrogens and progesterones, derived from soy and yams, are safer and more natural menopause remedies than Premarin and PremPro–a claim that’s never been scientifically proven.

 Here’s a more basic question: Why is pig thyroid good but horse urine bad?
 And don’t tell me that pig thyroid mimics what the human body does naturally–I just explained to you why that’s not true.